FAQ's Regarding COVID-19 and the Summer of 2021 at Camp

 What is the plan for buses and how will Opening and Closing Days look different?

-It is very likely that all campers will be required to take the bus home at the close of their session.
-Campers would be properly spaced by cohort and masked on the bus ride home.
 There will not be a Closing Ceremonies or brunch held for families for the summer of 2021.
 This will reduce exposure by reducing visitor traffic in and out of camp.

 How will campers that arrive by plane be accommodated and what other requirements will be in place for campers who live outside of California?